spectrum-health-systems/AvatoolWebService/README.md

 * When the form loads ("Form Load")
 * After the submit button is clicked, but prior to filing the form ("Pre-File")
 * After the submit button is clicked and the form has been filed ("Post-File")

-You can also use custom web services with fields and controls, but that is beyond the scope of this documentation.

 The [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md) explains this process in detail.